Tree Structured Data (Web Documents)

 This isn’t strictly about trees, but it will come up in a lab soon.

 Earlier this week, we used the fact that Python’s lists are contiguous blocks of memory to build very fast set and dictionary data structures.
 If you took 0111, you might recall that Pyret’s lists don’t work that way.
-Instead, they are built up recursively—very like the way we built the HTMLTree dataclass earlier today.
+Instead, they are built up recursively—very like the way we built the HTMLTree dataclass.
+Here’s a sketch of the difference:

-You haven’t yet been able to exercise all the skills you developed to work with Pyret lists.
-But those skills are about to become valuable, because, computationally speaking, trees look an awful lot like Pyret lists.
+You haven’t yet been able to exercise all the skills you developed in 0111 to work with Pyret lists.
+But those skills are about to become valuable, because, computationally speaking, trees look an awful lot like Pyret lists: they’re a linked data structure, rather than made from one block of memory; the difference is that instead of having a single successor (as in a Pyret list) here a node has multiple successors. <!–

 What does that mean?

-Consider: how would I write a function that measures the depth of an HTML Tree?
+Exercise: how would I write a function that measures the depth of an HTML Tree?
+(Hint: start with how you’d measure the size of a Pyret list, and adapt that idea to work for trees.) –>